Lawrence Hall of Science: Education

 The Lawrence has an extensive education division, offering year-round youth and family classes and day camps on-site.
 Classes focus on a wide range of subjects, including biology, chemistry, astronomy, mathematics, robotics and art.
 In addition to on-site classes, residential summer camps are held in various locations in California.

 In the 1970s and 1980s, the Lawrence offered gifted teenagers free computer systems access through a program called The Friday Project, or FRID.
 This was important at the time because computers weren't readily available in homes so that access to computers was otherwise only at school.
 To become a "FRID kid", one had to submit a project proposal and be accepted by its leaders.
 Computer systems available included Hewlett-Packard's 2000B, Data General's Nova and Eclipse, and Control Data Corporation's PLATO internet-like system that pioneered key on-line concepts such as forums, message boards, online testing, e-mail, chat rooms, picture languages, instant messaging, remote screen sharing, and multi-player games.

-Professional development

-The Lawrence Hall of Science offers many workshops and other professional development opportunities for teachers.
-Online courses for the Lawrence Hall of Science curriculum are also available.

-Discovery Store

-The Discovery store offers many science and math products for visitors of all ages.
-Popular items include science kits, educational posters, plush toys and astronaut ice cream.

-University of California, Berkeley

-The Lawrence Hall of Science is the public science center of the University of California, Berkeley.
-Staff collaborate with University faculty from many fields to develop exhibits such as Big Dinos Return, Forces That Shape the Bay and Nanozone, as well as educational materials for teachers and families.